oskuro/godot-touch/README.md

 I'll try to add to this in a few ways:

-1. Hide panels that are not used.
+- [x] Hide panels that are not used.
-2. Make things bigger and easier to select/tap even when you have butterfingers like me
+- [ ] Make things bigger and easier to select/tap even when you have butterfingers like me
-3. Make margins between windows smaller
+- [x] Make margins between windows smaller
-4. Visual scripting.
+- [ ] Visual scripting.
 Maybe just refer to [Orchastrator](https://github.com/CraterCrash/godot-orchestrator)?
-5. ???
-6. Profit!
+- [ ] Add a touch bar at the bottom with recently used assets that you can drag/drop into the scene
+- [ ] Add a easy to to add nodes.
+Its own full screen window perhaps?

+Settings that should be applied
+- [ ] Single Window Mode = Enabled
+- [ ] Save on loss of focus = Enabled
+- [ ] Dock Tab Style = Icon Only
+- [ ] Spacing Preset = Compact
+- [ ] Base Spacing = 2?
+- [ ] Maximize Window = Enabled
+- [ ] Show Info Gutter = Disabled